Aditya986025/Natural-Language-to-SQL-NL2SQL-model/README.md

 2. Approach for Normal text to SLQ query.
-The evaluation followed these steps:
+The evaluation followed these steps:-
 - Loaded the pretrained tokenizer and model.
 - Serialized input as: '<natural language query> | <db_id> | <schema>'.
 - Used an in-memory SQLite database with a table `customers`.